zidanindratama/framework7-react-golang/golang-api/README.md

-# Go and PostgreSQL
+# Go, Gin, Gorm, and MySQL

-a simple crud with go and postgre
+a simple crud with go and mysql

 ## Routes